 - Brush olive oil on the scallops and nectarines and season with salt and pepper.

 - Grill the scallops until they are slightly grilled and cooked through.
 The article says this takes about 2 minutes per side, but everyone's grill is different and takes a little longer.

 - Be sure the scallops are completely dry, or they will steam and not give you the charring.
 I think this is one of my many mistakes with this dish.

 - Grill the nectarine sections until slightly charred.
 Again, depending on your grill, this could take 1½ to 3 minutes per side.
 Remove and reserve the scallops and peaches until ready to plate.

 Plating the Scallops:

-If serving 6, arrange 4 scallops on 6 plates.
-Just before serving, toss 2 tablespoons of dressing with the corn and 1 tablespoon of dressing with the tomatoes.
-Season both with salt and pepper to taste.
+- If serving 6, arrange four scallops on six plates.
+Just before serving, toss two tablespoons of dressing in the corn and one tablespoon of dressing with the tomatoes—season both with salt and pepper to taste.